fschuhi/digital-garden-rob-burbea-publish/Retreats.md

 <br/>

-## Some first info on how to work with this Ditigal Garden
+## Some first info on how to work with this Digitial Garden
 For an **intro** into what this digital garden is about, you might want to take a look at the talk summaries in [[2020 Vajra Music]], which link to the paragraphs of the transcripts of talks in that series.

 <div class="admonition note"><div class="title">NOTE</div><div class="content">